bae-sohee/Language_Modeling/README.md

     #### Generated Text Samples by Temperature

-    - This is the result of comparing text samples generated at various temperature settings with LSTM and RNN models.
+    - This is the result of comparing text samples generated at various temperature settings with LSTM and RNN models.(lstm_output_temperature.txt, rnn_output_temperature.txt)
     - The settings other than temperature are the same. (seed : "MENENIUS: ", length : 100)

       | Temperature | LSTM                                                                                       | RNN                                                                                          |